brunorr/brunorr.github.io/_posts/2019-02-28-badusb-digispark.md

 I started this project because i wanted to learn more about these types of attacks, and since i couldn't affoard a Rubber Ducky, nor wanted to buy an imported product and wait 1-2 months for it to arrive, i started to search for some similar products, and so i found some work being done with Digispark and Micro Pro (next post).

 With Digispark costing around $1 and Micro Pro around $3, and mostly important, i could find both of these in my country, no need for imports.
-That's enough talking, let's go to the fun part...
+That's enough talking, let's go to the fun part... but first:

 {: .box-warning}